romakryzhevskykh/magicleapb2c-autotests/ge-empower-autotests/README.md

     .idea/
     src/test/resources/META-INF
     target
-4. update your driver to the latest driver version: brew install chromedriver
+4. Install your driver to the latest driver version: brew install chromedriver (only for mac os)

 #dependencies:
 - download and set up Maven